About The Business of Doing Business Series

 A special thank you to Southern Cross University, our Event Partner, for sharing our belief that stronger businesses create stronger communities and for helping make this series accessible to business owners across the Northern Rivers.
 We are also grateful for SCU's commitment to creating meaningful pathways for lifelong learning, including the development of a Recognition of Prior Learning (RPL) opportunity that enables eligible participants to translate their learning from this series into credit towards a Southern Cross University MBA.

-We also extend our sincere thanks to our Session Partners; Adacy, Banksia Business, Byron Design Thinking, Collins Hume, Good Cover, Green Thumb Media, Intelligent Directions, Keystone, Lion & Lamb,Mind Your Grit, Macro Group & Muller Enterprises.
+We also extend our sincere thanks to our Session Partners; Adacy, Banksia Business, Byron Design Thinking, Collins Hume, Good Cover, Green Thumb Media, Intelligent Directions, Keystone, Lion & Lamb,Mind Your Grit, Macro Group, Muller Enterprises, Max Sam & Value Imagery.
 From the earliest planning discussions, this series has been shaped by this group of Regional Leaders who generously contributed their time, ideas and practical experience to ensure the content reflects the realities of doing business in our region.
 Their willingness to collaborate, share knowledge and invest in the success of other businesses is a powerful example of what can be achieved when regional leaders come together around a common purpose.

 Event Partner